jroesch-droid/jroesch-droid/README.md

 I'm Jordan, a recent graduate of Vassar College pursuing a degree in Mathematics and Statistics with a minor in Computer Science and Data Science.

-I will be pursuing my master's in Data Science and Statistics at San Diego State University.
+I am currently pursuing my master's in Data Science and Statistics at San Diego State University.

-I currently work on small projects in my free time.
+I currently work on projects in my free time, and my current project is creating an automated quantitative trading bot.

 ------------------------------------------------------------